swapnilsethi/House-Price-Prediction-Kaggle-Competition/README.md

 ### Predications using Random Forest Model with hyperparameter tuning ([Code](https://github.com/swapnilsethi/Stat-5000/blob/main/RF_Model_and_Predictions.ipynb))

-1. Divided training dataset in two section (X_train, X_test)
+1. Divided training dataset in two sections (X_train, X_test)
 2. Designed Base model with 100 decision trees and calculated RMSE.
 Achieved RMSE of 0.1398.
-3. Plotted single decision tree with then help of Graphviz to understand what happeing under the hood! ([Article Link](https://towardsdatascience.com/visualizing-decision-trees-with-python-scikit-learn-graphviz-matplotlib-1c50b4aa68dc))
+3. Using Graphviz, I plotted a single decision tree to see what was going on underneath the hood! ([Article Link](https://towardsdatascience.com/visualizing-decision-trees-with-python-scikit-learn-graphviz-matplotlib-1c50b4aa68dc))
 4. Predicated Sales Price of actual Test houses and uploaded solution on Kaggle.
 Got 0.14916 RMSE (Rank- 2820)
-5. Performed hyper parameter tuning using Random Search method with K-fold cross validation to avoid overfitting issue.
+5. To avoid overfitting, performed hyper parameter tweaking using the Random Search method with K-fold cross validation.
 6. Performed Grid Search with K-fold cross validation.
-Got same accuracy as Random Search due to small dataset.
+Due to the small dataset, the accuracy was the same as Random Search.

 ### Predications using XGBoost Model with Hyperparameter tuning ([Code](https://github.com/swapnilsethi/Stat-5000/blob/main/Model_with_XGBoost.ipynb))

-1. Divided training dataset in two section (X_train, X_test)
+1. Separated the training dataset into two parts (X_train and X_test).
-2. Desinged base model with default parameters and calculated RMSE.
-Achived RMSE of 0.1380.
+2. Created a base model with default parameters and estimated the root mean square error.
+The RMSE was 0.1380.
-3. Predicated Sales Price of Actual Test houses and uploaded solution on Kaggle.
-Got 0.13354 RMSE (Rank- 1678)
+3. Predicted Sales Price of Actual Test Houses, published solution to Kaggle.
+Achived RMSE of 0.13354.
+(Rank- 1678)
-4. Performed hyper parameter tuning using Random Search method.
-Got same RMSE.
+4. Used the Random Search method to tune hyperparameters.
+The RMSE is same.

 ### Conclusion
-1. Due to small dataset hyper parameter tuning doesn't help to improve peformace of model
+1. Due to the small dataset, hyper parameter adjustment is ineffective in improving model performance.
-2. XGBoost worked well in this case as it combines results along the way rather than combining results at the end of the process (by averaging or "majority rules") like Random Forest
+2. In this scenario, XGBoost performed well because it combines results along the way rather than at the conclusion of the process (through averaging or "majority rules"), as Random Forest.
-3. Boosing algoritms redudes bias (amd in some extent variance as well) but RF model works by reducing variance.
-In my case, I data had both high variance and high bias hence Boosting model worked well than the RF model.
+3. Boosting algorithms reduce bias (and to a lesser extent variance), whereas the RF model reduces variance.
+Because my data had both high variance and significant bias, the boosting model performed better than the RF model.

 ### Bibliography